Tim Eriksen

 Eriksen’s undergraduate work centered on the South Indian veena, but he cut his teeth as a performer as a founding member of acclaimed bands Cordelia’s Dad (post-punk and folk), Žabe i Babe (Bosnian folk and rock) and Northampton Harmony (shape-note and early American choral music).
 In 2008 he made his Carnegie Hall debut as a solo vocalist in composer Evan Chambers’ symphonic song cycle The Old Burying Ground.
 Eriksen’s live media appearances have included Prairie Home Companion, BBC Radio and the Academy Awards.
 His shapenote compositions are sung regularly at gatherings around the world, and his song “I Wish the Wars Were All Over” was chosen by Joan Baez to be her final recorded musical statement.

-Eriksen’s magic lantern musical theater piece “Pumpkintown,” with percussionist/sound designer Peter Irvine and painter Susan Brearey, has been staged at venues including Harvard University, Dartmouth College, Théâtre Thénardier (Paris), Konstepidemin (Gothenburg) and throughout the UK and US.
+Eriksen’s magic lantern musical “Pumpkintown,” with percussionist/sound designer Peter Irvine and painter Susan Brearey, has been staged at venues including Harvard University, Dartmouth College, Théâtre Thénardier (Paris), Konstepidemin (Gothenburg) and throughout the UK and US.
+He is a 2024 NEFA grant recipient.

 Videos: